 An introductory analysis of how groups work and how to improve relationships in order to function effectively with all groups.
+Offered in the associate's program..

 HREL 292 Careers in Helping Professions (3)

 A course which exposes a student to career opportunities in various fields of human services and counseling.